Xinyue-Qiu/group4_9103_tut2/README.md

 bands, with no outline.

 **Anna (Yujing Zhang)**
-I create visual effects driven by sound frequency, with three distinct scenes designed as follows:
+I create frame-by-frame visual effects driven by audio frequency analysed via p5.FFT.The function updateFrequency calculates the average audio frequency from the sound spectrum.
-##Seagulls: The higher the sound frequency, the farther the seagulls move in the opposite direction, and the faster their wings flap in the daytime.
-##Rainy night: When it rains at night, higher sound frequency makes the rainfall intensify and fall faster.
-##Clear night (no rain): On rainless clear nights, more meteors appear as the sound frequency rises.
+In the daytime scene：
+map() converts audio frequency into movement and flapping speed for seagulls.
+The sin() function creates natural wing animation; higher frequency makes seagulls travel faster and flap their wings more rapidly.
+In the rainy night scene ：
+map() and constrain() adjust raindrop velocity.
+Higher audio frequency accelerates falling raindrops and enhances the rain effect.For the sea sparkle particles, sin() generates pulsating glow and floating motion, and particle size is affected by audio frequency.
+In the clear night scene：
+map(), constrain() and floor() control meteor spawn chance and quantity.
+Higher frequency increases the number of meteors.I use random() to initialise positions and properties of all dynamic elements, and array methods to manage seagulls, raindrops, particles and meteors.
-Nush and I use the same audio source, yet our resulting visual presentations are completely different.
+#### Nush and I use the same audio source, yet our resulting visual presentations are completely different.

 **Anusha Jaiswal — Audio mechanic**